How To Get Affordable State Sponsored Therapy in Tennessee

 - Have a qualifying mental health diagnosis

-- Not be incarcerated, in an inpatient facility, or in a nursing home
+- Are not currently in an inpatient facility or a nursing home

-- Be ineligible for Veterans Administration (VA) benefits or TennCare (or awaiting a determination about TennCare eligibility)
+- Are ineligible for Veterans Administration (VA) benefits or TennCare (or are waiting to find out if you’re eligible for TennCare)

-- Lack private health insurance with behavioral health benefits or have exhausted all behavioral health benefits in their private insurance plan for the plan year
+- Lack health insurance with behavioral health benefits or have exhausted all behavioral health benefits in your insurance plan for the plan year

 - Borderline and other personality disorders